Raising children who can think for themselves is important. Learn two effective strategies to raise a child who can think critically.

 And you don’t need to correct him if his answer is wrong.
 He might say, “The hummingbird is making a home.”
 Instead, keep drawing more theories out of him: “What’s he using to make a home?”

 I had wondered if asking questions and not helping would frustrate my kids.
-I figured their goal was to solve a problem, regardless of who solved it or how.
+I figured their goal was to solve a complex problem, regardless of who solved it or how.
 I also assumed they’d get annoyed with me peppering them with question after question.

 And I also realized they liked the extra attention I was showing when I’d ask “thinking” questions.
 The conversations never dragged, either—the back-and-forth would always peter out on its own.

 Best of all, they seemed to enjoy drawing their own conclusions, and that I had encouraged them to do so.